Poeschl/pixelflut-infrastructure/README.md

 The certificate for the connection is recieved from Let's encrypt and is stored in a internal volume, so it stays persistant between restarts.
 The traefik Dashboard is available under `<monitoring_url>/traefik`, in case the domain correctly entered in the `.env` file.

+For your own sanity, the project uses the staging env as default.
+To get production-ready certificates, change the marked line in the docker-compose.

 ### Routes

 Traefik has the following routes setup by default: